 - Apply high-temperature anti-seize to the threads of the spark plugs.
 Install the new spark plugs and torque to 30Nm.
 Start threading the new spark plugs by hand to not cross-thread them as you install them.

 - Install the ignition coils.
 Use dielectric grease inside the boot before seating them back onto the spark plugs.
 Make sure that the ignition coil connectors are not switched around.
 For example, your connector going to cylinder two is now moved to cylinder 3.
-You will end up with multiple cylinder misfire P0300, P0302, and P0303 even if the ignition coils are not switched, but the connectors are.
+You will end up with multiple cylinder misfires, P0300, P0302, and P0303, even if the ignition coils are not switched but the connectors are.
 The key is not to switch around the ignition coil connectors.

 Spark Plug Replacement Interval